codeangler/vpc-endpoints-lab/build-interface.md

 ![figure21](./images/us-east-1/figure21.png)

 4. Further restrict the inbound rules.
 Update the existing inbound security group rule by clicking the Edit button in the lower pane.
 Remove the existing rule (10.0.0.0/8).
-Create two new inbound rules.
-For each new rule you create:
+Create two new inbound rules with the following attributes(updating the sg- values with the outputs from your Cloudformation stack):

 | Type |  Protocol  |  Port Range  |    Source      |      Description                                    |
 |-------------------------------------------------------|----|----|----------|------------------------------------------|